Swansea University Medical School: Graduate Entry Medicine

 Swansea University Medical School provides one of a small number of Graduate Entry Medicine programmes currently available in the UK.
 The course is also unique for being open to graduates of any discipline who meet the entry requirements of the school, which includes the GAMSAT exam (UK/EU and international students) or the MCAT exam (international students only).
 Traditionally restricted to UK and EU applicants, the course is now open to candidates from around the world.

 The 4-year programme, which combines learning weeks and clinical placements, doesn't adhere to the traditional 'body systems' approach but attempts to imitate clinical practice methods regarding how clinicians approach patients and vice versa.
 To allow students to hone their skills, it provides early and continued exposure clinical practice through learning opportunities in the clinical setting (LOCS), community-based learning, clinical apprenticeships and speciality attachments.

 In March 2017, the MBBCh Graduate Entry Medicine degree was announced as featuring in the QS World University Rankings.

 In June 2021, Swansea University Medical School was ranked 1st in the UK by the Complete University Guide.

+In August 2022, it was announced that the course would expand by 25 places to 142.
+This followed a previous increase of 25 places in 2021.